lemonase/lemonase.github.io/content/posts/systemd-basics.md

 Daemons can be controlled and configured through a variety of IPC (Inter Process Communication) mechanisms like sockets, pipes, and signals.
 These are typically placed in the `/run/` directory.
-There are configuration files that can change the default behaviour of a daemon as well.
+There are configuration files that can change the default behavior of a daemon as well.

 `systemctl` for example, uses a private socket `/run/systemd/private` for communication